Health and Wellness

 The Physical Education Classroom provides an environment where students may acquire behaviors conducive to developing healthy lifestyles.
-The Physical Education Classroom staff is committed to a campus culture that promotes wellness through healthy lifestyles that enrich the student's quality of life.
-A variety of exercise equipment is available for student use during open hours.
+The Physical Education faculty is committed to a campus culture that promotes wellness through healthy lifestyles that enrich the student's quality of life.
+A variety of exercise equipment is available for students enrolled in Physical Education courses with instructor supervision.

 What do I do if I need to see a doctor and do not have a primary care physician?

-To obtain a list of primary care physicians in the area who are taking patients and who accept your insurance, contact the Health Professionals at Mountain States Health Alliance by calling 1.800.888.5551.
+To obtain a list of primary care physicians in the area who are taking patients and who accept your insurance, contact Nurse Connect at Ballad Health by calling 833.8.BALLAD (833.822.5523).